chaim1/Angular-Udemy-Learn/README.md

 * Adding Navigation with Event Binding and ngIf
 * Passing  Data with Property Binding
 * Passing  Data with Event and Property Binding (Combined)
+* Allowing the User to Add Ingredients to the Shopping List

 ###